A new project request has come across your desk. Now what? Do you jump right in with assigning tasks and making progress on that work? Not quite.

 Before you get started, you know that it’s crucial to answer this question: What exactly do you need in order to pull this project off?
 That’s when you turn to your resource planning processes to identify what’s required to complete that request, and how you can allocate those resources for maximum efficiency — before anybody on your team gets started.

-Mapping out resources for a project plan can be complex.
-We’re here to help.
-In this article, we’re digging into what resource management it is, why it matters, and how the right tools can make this important process much easier.
+But what is resource planning?
+Mapping out resources for a project plan can be complex, so we’re here to help.
+In this article, we’re digging into what resource management is, why it matters, and how the right tools can make this important process much easier.